-Hmm, what about the environmental impact, says the armchair critic from behind a copy of Homes and Gardens.
-Well over at Tuck’s truck (an essential overlanding resource) Marcus and Julie discovered they now have a smaller carbon footprint driving around the world, than they did at home.
+Hmm, “What about the environmental impact?”, says the armchair critic from behind a copy of Homes and Gardens.
+Well over at Tuck’s truck (an essential overlanding resource) Marcus and Julie discovered they now have a smaller carbon footprint driving around the world, than they did just living at home.

 So yes, we here at The Magic Bus are now soaking up all this experience and expertise with a view to finding our own overland vehicle in the not-all-that distant future.

 While we try to establish two of Steve Snaith’s three overlanding essentials we will have to content ourselves with shorter adventures.
 But if there’s a way to really explore this amazing planet, why wouldn’t you?